 - Information rights to identify infringers (Section 19 MarkenG)

-- Inspection rights to assess unauthorized use (Sections 19a, 19b MarkenG)
+- Inspection rights to assess unauthorised use (Sections 19a, 19b MarkenG)

 - Publication of judgments in trademark disputes (Section 19c MarkenG)

-The right to destruction and recall gives trademark holders the power to demand that infringing goods be removed from circulation or destroyed, ensuring they are no longer available on the market.
+The right to destruction and recall allows trademark holders to demand that infringing goods be removed from circulation or destroyed, ensuring they are no longer available on the market.

-The right to information plays an important role in preparing a claim for damages.
+The right to information plays a vital role in preparing a claim for damages.
 It enables the trademark owner to obtain details about the origin and distribution channels of the infringing goods, including information on the quantity sold and pricing.
 This transparency is essential for calculating damages and identifying those responsible for the infringement.

-Trademark infringement cases often involve legal questions, especially when it comes to proving infringement or defending against unjustified claims.
-Our experienced team of lawyers is ready to support you—both out of court and in court—to enforce or defend your trademark rights effectively.
+Trademark infringement cases often involve legal questions, especially regarding proving infringement or defending against unjustified claims.
+Our experienced team of lawyers is ready to support you—both out of court and in court—to effectively enforce or protect your trademark rights.
 Whether you are facing a legal challenge or need to take action against infringers, we offer strategic and practical legal representation tailored to your specific case.

 Practice Group: German Intellectual Property Law